ngockerman/cmps2200-assignment-02/assignment-02.md

 and push to your github repository.

+## Part 1.
+Asymptotic Analysis

-1. Derive asymptotic upper bounds of work for each recurrence below.
+Derive asymptotic upper bounds of work for each recurrence below.
   * $W(n)=2W(n/3)+1$
 .
 .